The Blind Side (film): Critical response

-Race controversy
+The film has been criticized for perpetuating the "white savior" trope.
 Jeffrey Montez de Oca of the University of Colorado-Colorado Springs writes that in The Blind Side's portrayal of adoption, "charity operates as a signifying act of whiteness that obscures the social relations of domination that not only make charity possible but also creates an urban underclass in need of charity."
 Melissa Anderson of the Dallas Observer argues that the "mute, docile" portrayal of Oher effectively endorses the Uncle Tom stereotype of African-American submission to white authority.
 In her book, White Fragility, Robin DiAngelo criticized The Blind Sides perpetuation of "negative racial stereotypes", calling it "fundamentally and insidiously anti-black".
 She refers to a scene in which Oher returns to his stereotypically violent former neighborhood, only leaving when Tuohy rescues him from it.
 She also argues that the film portrays Oher as a simpleton who uses instinct over intellect, as a psychological test concludes that Oher has little "ability to learn" but much "protective instinct" (a scientifically nonsensical statement, according to DiAngelo).

 Michael Oher has also voiced his displeasure with the movie and takes particular exception to its portrayal of his intelligence.
-In his book, I Beat The Odds: From Homelessness, to The Blind Side, and Beyond, Oher wrote, "I felt like it [the movie] portrayed me as dumb instead of as a kid who had never had consistent academic instruction and ended up thriving once he got it."
+In his 2012 book, I Beat the Odds: From Homelessness, to the Blind Side, and Beyond, Oher wrote, "I felt like it [the movie] portrayed me as dumb instead of as a kid who had never had consistent academic instruction and ended up thriving once he got it."
 The film's claim that he didn't understand football was another point of irritation for Oher.
 When talking about watching his adoptive family teach him he said, "No, that's not me at all!
 I've been studying—really studying—the game since I was a kid!"
 Despite his displeasure with his portrayal in the movie Oher has stated that he likes the film's message of perseverance and the general treatment of the Tuohy family and has been quoted as saying, "It's a great story.
 It seems like they helped me to get to this point.
 They're my family and without them I wouldn't be here," and "They taught me a lot of things, showed me a lot of different things.
 It shows that if you help somebody and give somebody a chance and don't judge people, look where they can get to."